The Dryer Edit

 Generally yes — ionic/ceramic tech is inexpensive to include now and genuinely helps with frizz and static.
 Just remember ionic drying also reduces volume, so fine hair chasing body should use it on lower settings.

-Why is the BELLFORNO heavier than a $25 dryer?
+Why is the BELLFORNO heavier than a bargain dryer?

 Because it uses a full-size AC motor rather than a light DC one.
-That extra weight is exactly what delivers the stronger, faster airflow and the longer lifespan.
+That extra weight comes with the full-size AC motor — the motor type salons rely on for frequent, daily use.

 The bottom line

 Under $60, decide by your hair and how much the motor matters.
 For the most power and durability your money can buy — and for thick, long or curly hair — the BELLFORNO 2200W is the standout, as long as you accept a bit more weight.
-If you have fine or short hair and want to spend the least, the Conair or Remington 1875W dryers are genuinely good for $25–$45.
+If you have fine or short hair and want to spend the least, the Conair or Remington 1875W dryers are genuinely good, lighter budget alternatives.

 Related reading: Best Ionic Hair Dryers 2026 · Best Professional Hair Dryers 2026